-- 1 "\$269-16.95 Emergency telephone service; capital costs; - 2 ratemaking. (a) A public utility providing local exchange - 3 telecommunications services may recover the capital cost and - 4 associated operating expenses of providing a statewide - 5 [enhanced] 911 emergency telephone service in the public - 6 switched telephone network, through: - 7 (1) A telephone line surcharge; or - 8 (2) Its rate case. - 9 (b) Notwithstanding the commission's rules on ratemaking, - 10 the commission shall expedite and give highest priority to any - 11 necessary ratemaking procedures related to providing a statewide - 12 [enhanced] 911 emergency telephone service; provided that the - 13 commission may set forth conditions and requirements [as] that - 14 the commission determines are in the public interest. - 15 (c) The commission shall require every public utility - 16 providing statewide [enhanced] 911 emergency telephone service - 17 to maintain a separate accounting of the costs of providing [an - 18 enhanced] a 911 emergency service and the revenues received from - 19 related surcharges until the next general rate case.
-The - 20 commission shall further require that every public utility
+1 "§269-16.95 Emergency telephone service; capital costs; 2 ratemaking. (a) A public utility providing local exchange 3 telecommunications services may recover the capital cost and associated operating expenses of providing a statewide 4 5 [enhanced] 911 emergency telephone service in the public switched telephone network, through: 6 7 (1) A telephone line surcharge; or 8 (2) Its rate case.
+9 Notwithstanding the commission's rules on ratemaking, (b) 10 the commission shall expedite and give highest priority to any 11 necessary ratemaking procedures related to providing a statewide [enhanced] 911 emergency telephone service; provided that the 12 13 commission may set forth conditions and requirements [as] that imposing a surcharge shall identify such as a separate line item on all customer billing statements.

+14 the commission determines are in the public interest.

+(c) The commission shall require every public utility providing statewide [enhanced] 911 emergency telephone service to maintain a separate accounting of the costs of providing [an enhanced] a 911 emergency service and the revenues received from related surcharges until the next general rate case.
+The commission shall further require that every public utility